Participating Asper faculty

 ratchel.zeng@umanitoba.ca

 More and more companies are taking corporate social responsibility (CSR) seriously, with some introducing a new Chief Sustainability Officer position to their leadership teams.
 However, many firms that have invested heavily in CSR have also been flagged for corporate social irresponsibility (CSiR).
 For instance, BP received several honors for good CSR practices, but its Deepwater Horizon oil spill in 2010 triggered an industrial disaster that was perceived as a major CSiR incident.
 CSiR tends to invoke a strong public reaction and attract negative media attention, creating unfavourable consequences for firms.
 However, we lack a comprehensive understanding of what factors contribute to and what consequences result from CSiR, as well as the co-existence of CSR and CSiR, as in the BP example.
-The proposed project utilizes the benefits of advanced meta-analytic techniques to analyze the data from different quantitative studies that treat CSiR as a construct distinct from CSR.
+The proposed project utilizes the benefits of advanced data analysis techniques to analyze the data from different qualitative studies that treat CSiR as a construct distinct from CSR.
 The project will also develop a teaching case to unpack the interactions of identified factors.
 This set of studies will explore the relationship between CSiR and its antecedents and outcomes, with special attention to CSR-CSiR coexistence.
 Under my guidance, the Undergraduate Research Award recipient is expected to:

 1. Identify MNEs with CSiR incidents in other countries than their home countries and collect required materials for the teaching case as guided by the researcher.